Bromeliad plants (from the Bromeliaceae family) originate from the Andean highlands of South America. They’re over 100 million years old!

 Because of this unique situation, you don’t need to use a plant pot if you don’t want one.

-But if you’re going to have your bromeliad plant indoors, you’ll need a pot.
-You should use bromeliad-specific potting soil or a fast-draining soil.
+But you’ll need a pot if you have your bromeliad plant indoors.
+You should use bromeliad-specific potting soil or fast-draining soil.

 Sand is another option.
-It’ll make sure all water goes right through instead of hanging out in the soil, ruining the roots.
+It’ll ensure all water goes right through instead of hanging out in the soil, ruining the roots.

 Bromeliad plants are very susceptible to root rot or wet feet.
 So be careful not to soak the soil.
 Keep it as dry as possible.
 This is an important bromeliad care aspect to be aware of.